 The best way to explore the islands, hidden coves, and secret bays is by boat.
-By chartering a yacht, you have the freedom to wake up on a different island every day.
+You can wake up on a different island every day by chartering a yacht.
 Explore authentic small fisherman villages and experience the islands’ traditional way of life.

 History & Culture